MileHacker Logo

 Rural Village Discovery

-Venture into Puning's surrounding rural hamlets for a glimpse of the old way of life and less-visited ancestral halls.
+Venture into Puning's surrounding rural hamlets for a glimpse of traditional life and less-visited ancestral halls.
 A true organic cultural immersion.

 Find regional village tours